If equity in Washington is about bridging opportunity gaps and reducing disparities, can equity efforts include concern for boys and men?

 What can we learn from the Office of Equity’s strategic plan about the potential for the State of Washington’s conception of equity to include concern for boys and men?

-Like the new version of their website, there is nothing in OOE’s latest strategic plan that signals that disparities affecting women and girls shall be prioritized while disparities affecting boys and men shall not.
+Like the new version of their website, there is nothing in OOE’s latest strategic plan that signals disparities affecting women and girls shall be prioritized while disparities affecting boys and men shall not.

 The 2024-2025 strategic plan quotes language adopted by the legislature that says inequities based on gender are “deep, pervasive, and persistent”: